divblox/divblox.github.io/README.md

 The main checks performed are listed below:
 - Checks for php >= 7.2
 - Checks for mariadb >= 10.3 or mysql >= 5.6
-- Checks your IonCube loader is installed. <a href="/#/?id=prerequisites">Learn why IonCube is required</a>
+- Checks your IonCube loader is installed. <a href="/#/?id=prerequisites">Learn why IonCube is required</a> in the prerequisites section

-# dx Api key
+# divblox Api key
-- Required to use dx.
-When making use of the dx build functions, dx checks that you have a valid license.
-The dx Api key is used to enable this license check
+- When making use of the divblox build functions, divblox always checks that you have a valid license.
+The divblox Api key is used to enable this license check

 # dx Admin Password
 - This password is used to manage your divblox project and allows access to this setup page and various other system features.